Garage Keepers Insurance

 What does a garage keepers insurance policy cover?

-It's really important to understand exactly what is covered by your garagekeepers policy and how it protects your business.
+It's always important to read through the policy carefully to see what is and is not covered.
 Check with our agents for more details on coverage.

 - Any contractual obligations that the dealer or service station has